-Paul Sills talks about how mediators and arbitrators enable conversations to resolve commercial disputes
+NZ Lawyer speaks to Paul Sills, our Most Influential Lawyer awardee, about how mediators and arbitrators like himself enable conversations to resolve commercial disputes